 Just including the word “video” in an email subject line boosts open rates by 19% and clickthrough rates as much as 65%.

-Here are some additional stats from WordStream to consider when using video to increase ecommerce sales:
+Here are some additional stats from WordStream to consider when using video to increase online sales:

 - Marketers who use video grow revenue 49% faster than brands not using video